dbt-labs/dbt-awsdevday-workshop/content/01_Set up your environment/02_connect_dbt_rs_gh.md

 ---
 title: "Connect to Redshift and Github"
 chapter: true
-weight: 2
+weight: 20
 ---

-# Set up dbt Cloud
+# Connect to Redshift and Github